pelithne/pelithne/README.md

 ## Hi, I'm Peter 👋

-I'm a Cloud Solution Architect at Microsoft.
+I work as a Cloud Solution Architect at Microsoft.
 I work with anything [Azure](https://www.azure.com) but I spend most of my time with Kubernetes and applications in container environments.

 ## 🤓 Details